tobeva/tobeva.com/content/about/_index.md

 **Highlighted**: _Brain Oriented Programming_ [article](/articles/brain-oriented-programming/) or [video](https://youtu.be/D8Pb8TvYsCE).

-We are a small consulting and contracting company specializing in cloud data pipelines, high performance systems and computer graphics.
+We are a small consulting and contracting company specializing in cloud data pipelines, high-performance systems and computer graphics.
 See our [experience](/about/experience/) section for industries we've worked in.

 We offer consulting services such as the analysis of architecture and code